peidevs/Event_Resources/MeetUps.md

 ##### Announcements
 * potential mega-summit for Atlantic region
 * see `#jobs` channel in our Slack team
+* March 2021: Josh Biggley on Observability
+* if our video call ends, check Slack for new link

 ###### Sponsors
 * [Forestry.io](https://forestry.io)